dwave-examples/image-segmentation/README.md

 Using this weight function, we assign quadratic biases between pixels in the same cases.
 As the solver minimizes the energy landscape, it is then minimizing the difference between pixels placed in the same segment or partition.

-## Initializing the Leap IDE

-By creating the file ```.gitpod.yml``` in this repository, we are instructing the Leap IDE to load a new workspace and run the corresponding tasks listed in the file.
-In this case, the task is to install the packages indicated in the file ```requirements.txt```.
-When a workspace is created from this repository, these packages will be automatically installed without any action from the user.